 Starting from October 1, 2012, DART is replacing its existing diesel and liquefied natural gas operated fleet of buses with new buses that are operated with compressed natural gas (CNG).
-DART will also buy CNG for contractor-owned and-operated paratransit vehicles.
+DART also buys CNG for contractor-owned and-operated paratransit vehicles.

 During fiscal year 2010, DART entered into a fixed price and indexed price CNG delivery contract for the CNG needed to operate these vehicles.
 The contract specifies monthly volumes of CNG to be used by DART from October 1, 2012 to September 30, 2020 with 85% of the monthly volumes at a fixed price and 15% at an indexed price.
-When DART uses lower than the volumes specified in the contract, the excess CNG has to be sold back to market at market price.
-The market price could be lower or higher than the fixed price and indexed price specified in the contract.
-The difference between the contract and market price can result in an exposure for DART.
-The amount of this exposure for DART is not expected to be material and no liability is included in the statements of net assets as of September 30, 2012.
+If DART were to use lower volumes of CNG than specified in the contract, the excess CNG would be sold back at market price.
+The market price could be lower or higher than the fixed price or indexed price specified in the contract.
+The difference between the contract and market prices could result in an exposure to DART.
+Based on planned bus and paratransit service levels, the quantity of CNG specified in the contract is consistent with volumes DART plans to use during the contract period.
+Since DART expects to take full delivery of contracted volumes, the CNG contract is considered a normal purchase and normal sales contract and is not considered a derivative instrument per GASB Statement, No. 53, Accounting and Financial Reporting for Derivative Instruments.